-Handing over payment information online can sometimes be risky, with concerns around cyber security and theft of private details or money.
+Handing over payment information online can sometimes be risky.
+There are often major concerns around cyber security and theft of private details or money.
 With more transactions being made online every year, the question often lingers: what’s the best way to pay?

 Is it better to use a credit card for online purchases?